MathieuNls/precinct/precinct-main.md

 Although, developers often reuse code on purpose [@Kim2005], clones are generally considered as a bad practice in software development since they may introduce bugs [@Kapser2006; @Juergens2009; @Li2006].

 In the last two decades, there have been many studies and tools that aim at detecting clones.
-They can be grouped into two categories depending on whether they operate locally on a developer's workstation (e.g., [REF]) or remotely on server (e.g., [REF]).
-[WAHAB: TWO REFS FOR EACH IS ENOUGH]
+They can be grouped into two categories depending on whether they operate locally on a developer's workstation (e.g., [@Zibran2012; @Sajnani2016]) or remotely on server (e.g., [@yamanaka2012industrial; @Zhang2013a]).

 Local clone detection approaches are typically implemented as IDE plugins or external tools.
 IDE-based methods tend to issue many warnings to developers that may interrupt their work, hence hindering their productivity [@Ko2006d].

 Developers may be reluctant to use external tools unless they are involved in a major refactoring effort.
-These tools cause overhead because of the context switch they incur.
+These tools cause overhead because of the context switch they incur  [@Robertson2004; @Robertson2006; @Beckwith2006].
 This problem is somehow similar to the problem of adopting bug identification tools.
-Literature shows that these tools are challenging to use because they do not integrate well with the day-to-day workflow of developers [REF].
+Literature shows that these tools are challenging to use because they do not integrate well with the day-to-day workflow of developers [@Lewis2013; @Foss2015; @Layman2007; @Ayewah2007; @Ayewah2008; @Johnson2013; @Norman2013; @Hovemeyer2004; @Lopez2011].
 The problem with remote approaches is that the detection occurs too late in the development process.
 Once the clones reach the central repository, they can be pulled by other members of the development team, further complicating the removal and management of clones.

 In this paper, we present PRECINCT (PREventing Clones INsertion at Commit Time) that focuses on preventing the insertion of clones at commit-time (i.e., before they reach the central code repository).
 PRECINCT is a trade-off between local and remote approaches.
 The approach  relies on the use of pre-commit hooks capabilities of modern source code version control systems.
 A pre-commit hook is a process that one can implement to receive the latest modification to the source code done by a given developer just before the code reaches the central repository.
 PRECINCT intercepts this modification and analyses its content to see whether a suspicious clone has been introduced or not.
 A flag is raised, source code version control systems such as Git [^1], if a code fragment is suspected to be a clone of an existing code segment.
 This said, only a fraction of the code is analysed, in an incremental manner, making PRECINCT computationally efficient.

 To the best of our knowledge, PRECINCT is the first clones detection technique that operates at commit-time.
-In this study, we focus on Type 3 clones as they are more challenging to detect [REF].
+In this study, we focus on Type 3 clones as they are more challenging to detect [@Bellon2007; @Kontogiannis; @Kapser].
 Since Type 3 clones include Type 1 and 2 clones, then these types could be detected by PRECINCT as well.
 We evaluated the effectiveness of PRECINCT on three systems, written in C and Java.
 The results show that PRECINCT prevents Type 3 clones to reach the final source code repository with an average accuracy of 97.7%.

 The rest of this paper is organized as follows: In Section \ref{sec:Related-Work}, we present the studies related to PRECINCT.
 Then, in Section \ref{sec:The-PRECINCT-Approach}, we present the PRECINCT approach.
 The evaluation of PRECINCT is the subject of Section \ref{sec:Experimentations}, followed by threats to validity.
 Finally, we conclude the paper in Section \ref{sec:Conclusion}.